 I focus on creating with Photoshop and Illustrator, but I also work with traditional media when I explore a new place or feel overwhelmed by digital screens.
 I especially enjoy pen, ink, and watercolors because they strengthen my confidence in drawing and painting; one stroke becomes permanent quickly, so I must plan my drawings and paintings carefully.
 I love working digitally because of its extensive capabilities and efficiency (hooray for layers and the “undo” button!), but it is refreshing to devote time to traditional artmaking.
 I love the beautiful effects that ink and watercolors are are capable of, and practicing them traditionally helps me digitally render the effects I desire.
 I plan to experiment with my techniques further as I continue developing methods of bringing my artwork to life.

 I have been passionate about the natural world and its creatures for as long as I can remember, from having outdoor adventures with my siblings to exploring local parks through nature camp and taking family trips to the zoo.
 I have also always found joy in watching animations, playing video games, and reading comics because they uplift me and help create cherished experiences with family and friends.
-My collective interests and experiences, including participation in my first art+biology program in spring 2016, have cultivated my artistic preferences and how I choose to express them today.
+My collective interests and experiences, including participation in an art+biology adventure program in spring 2016, have cultivated my artistic preferences and how I choose to express them today.
 Overall, I like to think of my work as my way of sharing my interests with the world, and if I can brighten someone’s day or encourage them to explore the world a little more, I feel like I’ve done something right.